Remembering Her Majesty Queen Elizabeth II: 1926 – 2022

 A Monarch’s Milestones

-In the 21st century, the Queen celebrated key milestones in her reign: The Golden Jubilee in 2002, the Diamond Jubilee in 2012, and the Platinum Jubilee earlier this year.
+In the 21st century, Queen Elizabeth II celebrated key milestones in her reign: The Golden Jubilee in 2002, the Diamond Jubilee in 2012, and the Platinum Jubilee in 2022.
 While the monarchy had been criticized and scrutinized in the 1990s, these celebrations of the anniversaries of the Queen’s accession to the throne were met with an outpouring of acclaim for her decades of public service.

 For the Queen, the Golden Jubilee celebrations were tempered by the deaths of two of her closest family members.
 Both Queen Elizabeth the Queen Mother and Princess Margaret died in 2002.
 Despite her grief at the loss of her mother and sister, the Queen and Prince Philip embarked on a busy schedule of Commonwealth tours to mark the Golden Jubilee, travelling to Australia, New Zealand, Jamaica and Canada.